 |“User”||refers to an individual who accesses Unity services under the Account Holder’s account.|

-2.4 The planned maintenance windows for Unity are: (i) Monday to Sunday between 2:00 am and 5:00 am ET.
+2.4.
+The planned maintenance windows for Unity are: (i) Monday to Thursday 10pm to 6am ET and (ii) Friday 10 pm to Monday 6am and (iii) statutory holidays.
 Emergency and unplanned urgent maintenance activities will be performed as and when needed; provided that we will use reasonable efforts to provide you with advance notice of such maintenance and schedule such maintenance in a manner to minimize the impact to Unity when required to be performed outside of the planned maintenance windows.
 Notwithstanding the foregoing, we make no warranties as to the availability of Unity or that all Unity related issues will be resolved.

 4. Term and Termination: